cZAlpha/ApplyBot/README.md

 # ApplyBot
 A bot to automatically apply to job postings.
 An attempt to combat the insanely stupid job market using the shotgun method.
 <br><br>
-Made for use with Firefox.
+Made for use with Firefox (stop using Chrome you weirdo).
 <br>
 Made with love.
 <br><br>